img

 OBJECTIVES

-• To compliment and strengthen the national efforts in ex-situ conservation and strength the conservation of the rich Bio-Diversity of the country, particularly the fauna.
+• To complement and strengthen the national efforts in ex-situ conservation and strengthen the conservation of the rich biodiversity of the country, particularly the fauna.

-• Supporting the conservation of endangered species by giving species, which have no chance of survival in wild, a last chance of survival through coordinated breeding under ex-situ condition and raise stocks for rehabilitating them in wild as and when it is appropriate and desirable.
+• Supporting the conservation of endangered species by giving those which have no chance of survival in the wild a last chance through coordinated breeding under ex-situ conditions, and raising stocks for rehabilitating them in the wild as and when appropriate and desirable.

-• To inspire amongst zoo visitors empathy for wild animals, an understanding and awareness about the need for conservation of natural resources and for maintaining the ecological balance.
+• To inspire zoo visitors with empathy for wild animals, and to foster understanding and awareness about the need for conserving natural resources and maintaining ecological balance.

-• Providing opportunities for scientific studies, Research and documentation on conservation and creation of database for sharing between authorities involved in In-Situ and Ex-Situ conservation.
+• Providing opportunities for scientific studies, research, and documentation on conservation, and creating databases for sharing between authorities involved in in-situ and ex-situ conservation.

-• Providing dedicated facilities for the rescued and orphaned wild animals by providing appropriate housing, clinical and management facilities in off-the display area.
+• Providing dedicated facilities for rescued and orphaned wild animals by providing appropriate housing, clinical care, and management facilities in off-display areas.

-• To serve as gene pool and germplasm reserve for future biological research on wild animals and to extend facilities for studies on behaviour and breeding of different animals.
+• To serve as a gene pool and germplasm reserve for future biological research on wild animal species, and to extend facilities for studies on behaviour and breeding of different species.

 img